bfpg/fp-miniconf/cfp.rst

 Please note the following important points:

-- Speakers at the miniconf must `register for the main conference`_.
+- Speakers at the miniconf **must** `register for the main conference`_.
 - The FP Miniconf organisers are unable to provide financial assistance for travel or registration.
-- All speakers and attendees are subject to the linux.conf.au `Code of Conduct`_.
+- All speakers and attendees must abide by the linux.conf.au `Code of Conduct`_.

 .. _register for the main conference: https://linux.conf.au/